Adversarial VQA: A New Benchmark for Evaluating the Robustness of VQA Models: Adversarial VQA Dataset

-\textbf{Round 1 (R1)} For the first round, we employ VQA models trained on examples from VQA v2~\cite{goyal2017making} and VGQA~\cite{krishna2017visual} as our starting point.
+\textbf{Round 1 (R1)}\, For the first round, we employ VQA models trained on examples from VQA v2~\cite{goyal2017making} and VGQA~\cite{krishna2017visual} as our starting point.
 To avoid the collected questions overfitting to the vulnerabilities of a single model or a single architecture, for each user question, we randomly sample one model from LXMERT~\cite{tan2019lxmert}, UNITER-B~\cite{chen2019uniter} and UNITER-L~\cite{chen2019uniter} as the attacked model to generate the answer.
 We choose LXMERT and UNITER as representatives of two-stream and single-stream pre-trained V+L models, due to their strong performance on VQA v2.
 We use images sampled from Conceptual Captions~\cite{sharma2018conceptual} for annotation.
-In total, we collected 38.7K verified\footnote{Verified questions are all successfully attacked questions.} questions and 28.2K unverfied questions over 13.7K images, and split the verified examples into 60\%/10\%/30\% for train/dev/test splits.
-All unverified examples are also added into the training split.
+In total, we collected 38.7K verified\footnote{Verified questions are all successfully attacked questions.} questions and 28.2K unverfied questions over 13.7K images, and split the verified examples into 60\%/10\%/30\% for train/val/test splits.
+All unverified examples are also added to the training split.

-\textbf{Round 2 (R2)}\, For the second round, we re-train our models with questions from VQA v2, VGQA and R1's train split, and select the best model checkpoints of LXMERT, UNITER-B and UNITER-L based on R1's dev set.
+\textbf{Round 2 (R2)}\, For the second round, we re-train our models with questions from VQA v2, VGQA and R1's train split, and select the best model checkpoints of LXMERT, UNITER-B and UNITER-L based on R1's val set.
 Similarly, we randomly sample one model at a time for the workers to attack.
 A new set of non-overlapping Conceptual Captions images are used.
 In total, we collected 23.5K verified questions and 19.3K unverified question over 13.1K images, and split the data in a similar manner to R1.

-\textbf{Round 3 (R3)}\, For the third round, we include more diverse images from different domains: ($i$) web images from Conceptual Captions~\cite{sharma2018conceptual}, ($ii$) user-generated images from Fakeddit~\cite{fakeddit}, and ($iii$) movie frame images from VCR~\cite{zellers2019vcr}.
+\textbf{Round 3 (R3)}\, For the third round, we include more diverse images from different domains: ($i$) web images from Conceptual Captions~\cite{sharma2018conceptual}; ($ii$) user-generated images from Fakeddit~\cite{fakeddit}; and ($iii$) movie frame images from VCR~\cite{zellers2019vcr}.
 The attacked model is still randomly sampled from LXMERT, UNITER-B and UNITER-L, but we add the training set from R1 and R2 to the training data.

-\textbf{Summary}\, Finally, combining data collected in R1, R2 and R3 gives our proposed AVQA dataset.
-In the end, we collected 223.9K questions over 37.9K images, with 131.7K/8.2K/24.9K images in train/dev/test split.
+\textbf{Summary}\, Finally, combining data collected in R1, R2 and R3 produces our proposed AVQA dataset.
+In the end, we collected 243.0K questions over 37.9K images, with 142.1K/8.7K/26.4K images in the train/val/test split.